Nuku Hiva imperial pigeon: Biology

-The Marquesan imperial pigeon is normally seen singly or in pairs, often while perched around a fruiting tree.
+The Nuku Hiva imperial pigeon is normally seen singly or in pairs, often while perched around a fruiting tree.
 The species is not noticeably shy and may allow fairly close approach while feeding.
 It favors fruit of up to 5 cm.
 Favored foods including Mangifera indica (a mango), Psidium guajava (a guava) and numerous smaller fruit of the genera Ficus, Cordia and Eugenia.
 It often spends much of the day perched in tree canopies, often on or near cliffs.
 It flies to new foraging sites over forested ridges with deep, labored wing beats.
 While gliding it may fly with wings held quite far back and when descending to land below, it holds its wings along flat against its body.

 Nests have been observed in May, July, September and October, indicating that nesting may occur nearly year-around, or that breeding activities peak around the middle of the year.
 The parents build a flat structure of stick on a branch at mid-height, at 13 to 20 m or rarely as low as 5 m, in a forest tree.
 A single glossy white egg is laid.
 No further information is known of the species breeding habits.

 Status

-Formerly classified by the IUCN as a critically endangered species with an estimated population of less than 150 adult birds, it was suspected to be more numerous than generally assumed.
-Following the evaluation of its population status, with an estimated 150 to 300 birds in total on the island, and it is consequently downlisted to Endangered status in 2008; it is still an exceedingly rare bird, but successful conservation measures have averted the threat of immediate extinction at least for the time being.
+Formerly (1996–2004 quadrennial reports) classified by the IUCN as a critically endangered species with an estimated population of less than 150 adult birds, it was suspected to be more numerous than generally assumed.
+Following an evaluation of its population status, completed in 2008, found an estimated 150 to 300 birds in total on the island, it was downlisted to endangered; the 2008 IUCN report noted that it was still an exceedingly rare bird, but successful conservation measures had averted the threat of immediate extinction.
 It was probably never common.
 Some authorities have claimed that the species once existed on other Marquesan islands, including Cook Islands, Society Islands and Pitcairn Islands.
 However, most now agree that these extinct forms were probably other species in the genus Ducula.
 The species has been greatly depleted by habitat degradation.

+The 2023 IUCN report assessed the population as having increased marginally, with numbers approaching 250 mature individuals in a total population estimated at 300 individuals.